Chapter Seventy Seven

 Disciple Jane, his last name, asks, “We studied the literature on consciousness, its appears to be without scientific explanation.
 There is no understanding of how it operates, or even why.”

 Disciple Lin, “Yes Master J, it is like quantum physics.
-The scientists have managed to cut the atom into smaller and smaller pieces, then use math to hypothesize the existence of smaller invisible bits of energy called strings.
+The scientists have managed to cut the atom into smaller and smaller pieces, then use math to hypothesize the existence of smaller invisible bits of energy called quanta and strings.
 Then the trail stops.
 The construction of the universe seems to be based more on probabilities than on specific laws, how is it all bound together?
 A thing is in two places at once, depending on whether it is measured as a wave or a particle, and the spin of two particles changes simultaneously over great distances, violating the speed of light limitation.”

 Disciple Davis, “Is it insoluble, or that we must collect more data, math, knowledge?”